Denz001/Denz001/README.md

 My goal is to get into Data Science but I'm really interested in Game Dev.
 So, Python and C# it is 😄
 ##
-I use <a href="https://www.freecodecamp.org/learn">FreeCodeCamp</a> for my coding journey and Harvard's CS50 and blog <a href="https://codejourn.wordpress.com">my experiences of using FCC in wordpress.</a>
+I use <a href="https://www.freecodecamp.org/learn">FreeCodeCamp</a> for my coding journey and CS50, and blog <a href="https://codejourn.wordpress.com">my experiences of learning through them in wordpress.</a>
 ##
 [![Denz001's github stats](https://github-readme-stats.vercel.app/api?username=Denz001&show_icons=true&theme=synthwave)](https://github.com/Denz001/github-readme-stats)